Explore

 D’Yer Wanna Be A Rock ‘n’ Roll Star?

-Posted : 8 years, 9 months ago on 1 July 2015 12:16 (A review of Definitely Maybe)
+Posted : 9 years, 4 months ago on 1 July 2015 12:16 (A review of Definitely Maybe)

 Oasis, a name which invokes power and grandeur.
-Some might say Oasis sucks, they’re a Beatles rip off, they haven’t done anything good since 1996, the brothers are pricks and just fight all the time, insert British band here is so much better.
+Some might say Oasis sucks, they’re a Beatles rip-off, they haven’t done anything good since 1996, the brothers are pricks and just fight all the time, insert British band here is so much better.
 I’ll probably spend the rest of my life debunking such criticisms just like how I’ll be spending the rest of my life listening to Oasis.
-Unpretentious songs about liking, nay, loving yourself, being true to yourself, simply trusting what you believe and speaking your mind.
-Ultimately this brand of non-conformity comes at a price, and perhaps Oasis paid this price; could this be one of the reasons they get the stick they do?
+Unpretentious songs about liking, nay, loving and being true to yourself, simply trusting what you believe and speaking your mind.
+Ultimately this brand of non-conformity comes at a price, and perhaps Oasis paid this price; could this be one of the reasons they receive the stick they do?
 I’m an optimist at heart, thus one of the reasons Oasis appeals to me.
 Few other artists can strike up such an emotional connection with the listener and worth getting passionate about to such a high degree.

 Choosing a favourite song from Oasis ain’t easy but does there exist a song more emotionally shattering than Live Forever?
 In 4 minutes and 30 seconds, Liam’s powerful yet at times fragile voice waves a wide gauntlet of human emotion, the desire to be immortal, to never be forgotten.
 Noel Gallagher was motivated to write the song after hearing a song from Nirvana titled “I Hate Myself and I Want to Die”.
 Let’s face it, it’s easy to be pessimistic and look cool because of it, it takes courage to express optimism.
+I have a poster of the Definitely Maybe on my bedroom wall, and will regularly take a look at it to admire its beauty and always notice something within it which I never saw before.
+As with the band’s album and single covers throughout the 90’s, the genius comes from their simplicity.

 Oasis hit their peak early on; I remember hearing comments from Noel Gallagher stating he could never write songs like that again or else you would get laughed out of town; you can only write like that when you’re uninhibited and nobody is listening to your music.
-Definitely Maybe is the punkier, dirtier companion to the cleaner, more commercial sounding Morning Glory; not that makes Morning Glory any less album.
+Definitely Maybe is the punkier, dirtier companion to the cleaner, more commercial-sounding Morning Glory; not that makes Morning Glory any less of an album.
 The way I see it, Definitely Maybe is like The Terminator, whereas Morning Glory is like Terminator 2.
 Sometimes I wish I could erase my mind of songs so I can listen to them again as if hearing for the first time, that couldn’t be truer here.
 Definitely, Maybe the best debut album of all time?
 Not maybe, definitely!

 Definitely Maybe Era B-Sides and Rarities

 What band has better B-sides than Oasis?
-Their B-sides are better than most bands biggest hits.
+Their B-sides are better than most band's biggest hits.
 It’s the greatest collection of unknown songs ever.
-Their singles where all like mini albums, each with a cover which was a work of art itself.
+Their singles were all like mini albums, each with a cover which was a work of art itself.
 For a time I was content with just listening to Oasis’ albums, but when I really started to delve into the band’s B-sides it was like falling in love with Oasis all over again.

-The 1998 compilation album The Masterplan contained most the band’s B-sides up until that point but not all of them; a shame too as there are some absolute gems which didn’t.
-The deluxe edition of Definitely Maybe brings all the B-sides from the Definitely Maybe era together as well as various other rarities, all apart from a live version of Bring It On Down from the Shakermaker single.
-Not a major loss as there is nothing particular stands out about it, but it would be nice for it to be there for completist sake.
+The 1998 compilation album The Masterplan contained most of the band’s B-sides up until that point but not all of them; a shame too as there are some absolute gems which didn’t.
+The deluxe edition of Definitely Maybe brings all the B-sides from the Definitely Maybe era together as well as various other rarities.
+That is all apart from a live version of Bring It On Down from the Shakermaker single.
+Not a major loss as there is nothing particular that stands out about it, but it would be nice for it to be there for completist sake.
 Now if we can just get a deluxe edition of Be Here Now then all will be well with the world.

 0 comments, Reply to this entry